 My mom gave me her OM1 from her days as a high school photographer when I taking formal photo courses in college.
 I spent hours in the dark room developing film and printing my own images.
 Having the foundation of film photography behind my digital world now makes me appreciate how much things have changed.
 The accuracy that was necessary when shooting film was insane compared to the digital cameras of today.
 I still long for the magic of a photo popping through developer in the dark room and knowing that the photo I framed on my wall I made with my own two hands.

 When did you photograph your first wedding?

 A theater professor at Virginia Tech saw my zeal for photography and asked me to capture his wedding in 2003.
 It was at his little house by a river in the garden they had planted together.
 I photographed the wedding in some color and mostly in Tri X black and white film on my Canon Rebel!
 I still remember his red leather shoes, her red lipstick, their tearful loving vows, and the butterfly release into the trees.
 I also sang at the reception with a jazz quartet.
-I learned it was impossible to sing and photograph a wedding at the same time.
+That was when I learned it was impossible to sing and photograph a wedding at the same time.